 This realisation did not inhibit me from trying to imagine what such behaviours might look like in the metaphorically abstract form of music.
 I eventually settled on the juxtaposition of three different kinds of material: (1) completely without repetition; (2) inexact repetition that re-capitulates shapes but not content; and (3) exact, literal, repetition.
 I then assembled a structure that always necessitated a buffer of (2) between statements of (1) and (3).
 And yes, the sections (2) are the chronology horizons of the piece’s title.

 One of my own adages is that a music that is completely without internal relations would be emotionally blank, without meaning; in information theory terms such a work would have high entropy because its content would be completely interchangeable without affecting the reception.
 (A colleague once described a Piano Concerto of high-level exclusionist modernism that he had to perform as being effectively “Dadaist” in its high-entropy inexpressiveness).
 It’s too early for me to be able to declare that I have avoided this trap in chronology horizons; I hope that the internal symmetries and resemblances provide a substitute for narrative consistency.

 The piece is too new to have had a public performance.
-We have created a MIDI mock-up that appears below as a tryout of the structural and textural unfolding of the music.
+We have created a MIDI mock-up as a tryout of the structural and textural unfolding of the music.
 It is not intended to be approached as a performance so much as an approximation.
 I think of the MIDI audio as the ‘self-driving-car’ version.